itsmeannrie/Final_Project_ACP/README.md

 ```
 </details>

-3.2 After log in the user is propmt to Expense Tracker Menu
+3.2 After logging in, the user is directed to the Expense Tracker Menu.
 ```
 ════════════════════════════════════════════════
              EXPENSE TRACKER MENU